delia-li/technical-writer/rate_my_transit/rate_my_transit_case_study.md

 user flow of navigation between pages

 # List of core features
-Map showing stations and the lines that pass through each station
+* Map showing stations and the lines that pass through each station

-Comment and status feature for stations and individual vehicles
+* Users can post comments for stations and individual vehicles

-Adding photos and helpful tags to comments
+* Users can add photos and helpful tags to comments

-Replies, upvotes, option to mark as resolved
+* Users can add replies, upvote other comments, and mark their own comments as resolved

 # List of secondary features
-Sign in and profile customization
+* Sign in with email and a unique code

+* Signed-in users can customize their avatar

-Earning gems for engagement with the app
+* Users can earn gems as a reward for engaging in the app

-Spending gems on cosmetics such as upgrading an avatar
+* Users can spend gems on cosmetics such as upgrading an avatar

 No ads